Reconfigurable Four-Photon Interference among Three Nodes on a Field Deployed Metropolitan Fiber Network: Theoretical Models

-As illustrated in Fig.~\ref{fig:Layout}, the SPDC source (labeled `BPS') generates two pairs of photons in the Bell singlet state: one pair in modes \( a, b \), and the other in modes \( c, d \).
-These 4 photons are probabilistically split by the subsequent 3 fiber-coupled 50/50 beam splitters (labeled `BS'), with a success probability of 1/32.
-The resulting initial 4-photon state, before \textit{arriving simultaneously} at the final BS, is given by the tensor product:
+In the present experiment, two such probabilistically separated photon pairs are generated and routed through a network of beam splitters that implement a fusion operation, as shown in Fig.~\ref{fig:Layout}.
+Because each splitting event occurs with probability $1/2$, the overall probability of obtaining the desired four-photon configuration after the three beam splitters is $1/32$.
+The resulting four-photon state then serves as the input for the fusion-based interference process.

-This state describes 4 photons, with those in modes $a$ and $c$ selected to enter the final BS for the fusion operation, while \textit {modes $b$ and $d$ remain unaffected}, as shown in Fig.~\ref{fig:Layout}.
+As illustrated in Fig.~\ref{fig:Layout}, the SPDC source (labeled `BPS') generates two spatially degenerate photon pairs (denoted as the red and green pairs).
+After propagating through three successive BSs, the two pairs are probabilistically split into spatial modes \(a, b\) for the red pair and spatial modes \(c, d\) for the green pair, respectively.
+The resulting initial four-photon state, before \textit{arriving simultaneously} at the final BS, is given by the tensor product: